What Is Company Incorporation?

 Articles of association

 The constitution of your business.
-This document outlines the roles and responsibilities of your company directors, and shareholders and how daily affairs will be conducted.
-You can also simply adopt model articles (which are provided by the government) in their entirety.
+This document outlines the roles and responsibilities of your company directors and shareholders and how daily affairs will be conducted.
+You can also simply adopt model articles (provided by the government) in their entirety.